viviandotdev/ObsidianVault/10 Extras/Templates/weekly.md

 Use the morning to block to work on your vault, and think about the ideas you have gathered and how will apply them throughout life and into the day

 **Programming**
-Complete the reading session feature need to think about
+**after you get tired of drawing and still have time left do some additional programming** Complete the reading session feature need to think about

-**In My Life**
+**Fitness / Nutrition**
+- try to average 8-10k steps a day - should be the first thing you do each day
+- on the tread mill you can listen to ideas and add to them to the queue in tick tick **In My Life**
 <!--What is going on in your life? -->